 4.00 credits.
-A comprehensive and integrative course that builds on knowledge acquired in the prior business classes, this class offers the opportunity to integrate that knowledge through a cross-functional approach.
-The focus is understanding how companies craft and implement strategies that preserve and create sustainable competitive advantage. \Prerequisite(s): Senior status.
+A comprehensive and integrative course that builds on knowledge acquired in the prior business classes, this class offers the opportunity to integrate the knowledge through a cross-functional approach.
+The focus is understanding how companies craft and implement strategies that create and enhance sustainable competitive advantage.
+Prerequisite(s): Senior status.
 Signature Learning Experience: Capstone Experience.
+Register by Instructor.